 She advises clients on the establishment, restructuring and compliance of investment products and on mergers and acquisitions and corporate restructurings in the financial services industry.

-Penny is recognised as an “up and coming” leading lawyer by Chambers Asia Pacific 2016 and “is recognised for her strong client base”.
+Penny is recognised as a leading lawyer in Chambers Asia Pacific 2020 and Legal 500 Asia Pacific 2020.
 One source comments "She is a young partner who I think highly of.
 She is bright, dedicated and hard-working".

 Prior to joining Chapman Tripp in 2002, Penny worked for the Securities Commission and Takeovers Panel.

 - the product design, establishment, restructuring and ongoing compliance of various managed investment scheme products (including PIE and FDR structures, and unit trusts) for clients including Westpac New Zealand and BT Funds Management entities, AMP entities, BNZ, Fisher Funds Management, Pie Funds Management, Nikko Asset Management, HSBC, the Equitable Group, First NZ Capital Investment Management, Russell and Trust Investments Management